ripped-rooster/Terraform-Associate-Notes/README.md

 - Stored in flat files, typically named `terraform.tfstate`.
 - Helps Terraform calculate deployment deltas and create new deployment plans.
 - It's crucial not to lose your Terraform state file.
+- Terraform uses the state to map configurations to resources in the real world.
+- Terraform uses the state to track metadata, such as resource dependencies.
+- Terraform stores a cache of the attribute values for all resources in the state for performance improvement.

 ### Local State Storage